Daugavpils: Art, architecture, and culture

 Daugavpils is an important cultural centre in eastern Latvia.
 There are 22 primary and secondary schools, four vocational schools, and the Saules College of Art.
 More than 1,000 teachers and engineers graduate from the University of Daugavpils (formerly Daugavpils Pedagogical University) and the local branch of Riga Technical University annually.

-There is also a Polish gymnasium on Varšavas iela (Warsaw Street).
+There is also a Polish gymnasium (academic secondary school) on Varšavas iela (Warsaw Street).

-In 2007 the Daugavpils Theatre was restored.
-There is also one cinema as well as other cultural institutions.
-The city exhibition center offers many cultural activities.

-There are also several architectural, historical, and cultural monuments in Daugavpils.
-The most prominent is the Daugavpils fortress dating mostly from the 18th and 19th centuries.
-In April 2013 the Mark Rothko Art centre was opened in the fortress.

 Historical centre

 The historical centre of Daugavpils city is an architectural heritage of national importance (the construction work was carried out in the 19th century according to the project endorsed in St Petersburg in 1826).

 The historical centre is the greatest attraction of the city and one of the most successful examples of balancing the aspects of ancient and modern times.
 Daugavpils is one of the few cities in Latvia which can pride itself on a unified ensemble of both classic and eclectic styles.
-The cultural heritage of architectural, artistic, industrial, and historical monuments combined with the picturesque surroundings create the essence of Daugavpils’ image and endow it with a special charm.
+The cultural heritage of architectural, artistic, industrial, and historical monuments combined with the picturesque surroundings create the essence of Daugavpils's image and endow it with a special charm.

-In 2020 the municipality allocated 70,000 euros for the restoration of eight historical buildings, including Art Nouveau and red brick buildings.
+In 2020, the municipality allocated 70,000 euros for the restoration of eight historical buildings, including Art Nouveau and red brick buildings.

+There are also several architectural, historical, and cultural monuments in Daugavpils.
+The most prominent are: